dpedu/pyircbot/docs/rpc/_rpc.rst

 manipulate the module's state using only these types.

 Using the RPC client in python code is very easy.
-The above shows how to use RPC methods using python; rpc clients can be created as so:
+The above shows how to use an existing RPC client using python; rpc clients can be created as so:

 .. code-block:: python